 Your doctor may tell you to fast for eight to 12 hours before your ultrasound, especially if your abdomen is being examined.
 Undigested food can block the sound waves, making it difficult for the technician to get a clear picture.

-Be sure to tell your doctor about any prescription drugs, over-the-counter medications, and herbal supplements that you take before the exam.
+Be sure to tell your doctor about any prescription drugs, over-the-counter medications, or herbal supplements that you take before the exam.

-It is important to follow your doctor’s instructions and ask any questions you may have prior to the procedure.
+It’s important to follow your doctor’s instructions and ask any questions you may have before the procedure.

 Before the exam, you will change into a hospital gown.
 You will most likely be lying down on a table with a section of your body exposed for the test.

 An ultrasound technician, called a sonographer, will apply a special lubricating jelly to your skin.
-This prevents friction so he or she can rub the ultrasound transducer—similar in appearance to a microphone—on your skin.
+This prevents friction so they can rub the ultrasound transducer on your skin.
+The transducer has a similar appearance to a microphone.
 The jelly also helps transmit the sound waves.

 Depending on the area being examined, you may need to change positions so the technician can have better access.

-After the procedure, the gel will be cleaned off your abdomen.
-The whole procedure typically lasts less than 30 minutes.
-Following it, you will be free to go about your day and normal activities.
+After the procedure, the gel will be cleaned off of your skin.
+The whole procedure typically lasts less than 30 minutes, depending on the area being examined.
+You will be free to go about your normal activities after the procedure has finished.

 Following the exam, your doctor will review the images and check for any abnormalities.
-He or she will call you to discuss the findings, or to schedule a follow-up appointment.
-Should anything abnormal turn up on the ultrasound, you may need to undergo other diagnostic techniques, such as a CT scan, MRI, or a biopsy sample of tissue.
-If your doctor is able to make a diagnosis of your condition based on your ultrasound, he or she may begin your treatment immediately.
+They will call you to discuss the findings, or to schedule a follow-up appointment.
+Should anything abnormal turn up on the ultrasound, you may need to undergo other diagnostic techniques, such as a CT scan, MRI, or a biopsy sample of tissue depending on the area examined.
+If your doctor is able to make a diagnosis of your condition based on your ultrasound, they may begin your treatment immediately.